-- Name

-- Employee number

-- Last day of work

-- Clear statement of your intention

-- 2. Fail to return to work from an approved leave by the specified date.

-- 3. Show insufficient work history for 45 days.

-- 4. Nonworking call back phone number in SmartFindExpress.
+- Name - Employee number - Last day of work - Clear statement of your intention - 2.
+Fail to return to work from an approved leave by the specified date. - 3.
+Show insufficient work history for 45 days. - 4.
+Remove your schedule from SmartFindExpress.
+Make yourself unavailable for over 10 days. - 5.
+Nonworking call back phone number in SmartFindExpress.